 Our beautiful garden with a path leading to the popular beach Huk is, as always, open to the cautious public.
 You are welcome to take a break on the benches by the entrance and in the garden on the other side of the building.

 Also, there is a large and very interesting piece of art work, Innocent Questions, on the façade of the building.
 The installation artist Arnold Dreyblatt has used an oversized punch card, focusing both on the Holocaust and current questions on the violation of personal rights.

 MINO in the making

 Walking up the alley towards Villa Grande, on the right side of the building you will see – and hear! – a construction site.
 Here the center's new wing MINO, designed by Transborder Studio, will open in 2021.The annex will contain temporary exhibitions on minority issues in contemporary societies, as well as other present-day topics.

 Guided tours on Saturdays/Sundays:

-Guided tours in other languages than Norwegian and English, and during weekdays, on request,
+Guided tours in other languages are provided on request.

 Free admission with the Oslo Pass